 If you don’t want to join an organized team or anything try getting your friends together to swim at the pool instead of just tanning, or play a game of Ultimate Frisbee.
 Anything to make it fun.

-thankyou so much—-i just enrolled myself into dancing classes and i start in about five weeks- hopefully that would get me back on track!posted over 3 years ago
+thankyou so much—-i just enrolled myself into dancing classes and i start in about five weeks- hopefully that would get me back on track!posted about 7 years ago

 OMG, I totally forgot about dancing!
-But yeah, that’s another really good idea.posted over 3 years ago
+But yeah, that’s another really good idea.posted about 7 years ago

 swimming is great exercise

 i started taking a swimming class and they teach us different strokes and we swim laps. whenever i get tired i just hang on the side of the pool until i catch my breath but just in one month i havent lost weight but i am losing cellulite on my thighs and butt :) and i can feel my stamina getting better, i can swim more laps than when i first started.

 check your local rec center, gyms, or colleges about classes.

 especially if you get sore when you exercise. i have a shoulder and knee injury and swimming is really easy on my joints. its like the opposite of running but still great for youposted about 7 years ago

 try making a simple rule for yourself.

 every time you go to your closet, you have to do 15 lunges. increase the amount of lunges over time.